 Cinnamon is especially rich in a type of antioxidant known as polyphenols.
 Polyphenols have many beneficial properties, including heart-protective, anti-cancer, and anti-aging effects.
 They’ve also been proven to reduce damage from oxidative stress, making them excellent for your overall health!

-Reduces Inflammation Levels in Your Body
+Chronic Inflammation in Your Body

 Most of us associate inflammation with something negative, but it isn’t all bad.
 Acute inflammation is your body’s response to damage from something like injury or infection.
 It’s actually crucial to your survival.